 You can use the Filter dialog box to filter the Details pane so that only the contribution of certain entities is included.
-See "Filtering data" on page 19.
+See Filtering data.

 The Activity tab is divided into two areas, the Tree pane and the Details pane.
 A breakdown of the entities that are associated with the selected entity is displayed in the Tree pane.
 Information on the entity you selected is displayed in the Details pane.